-Relevance: reviews must be relevant to the experience of care with the associated provider.
+Relevance: reviews must be relevant to the experience with the associated provider.

 Be civil: please ensure that your contributions are respectful of others.
 We will remove contributions that are unlawful, harassing, abusive, threatening, obscene, sexually suggestive, racist, homophobic or sexist, or that incite or promote hatred of any group or individual.

 Writing in capitals: do not overuse capital letters – on the internet this is regarded as “shouting” and many people find it offensive.

 Be informative: ensure your review has enough information to describe your experience, and if you are reviewing a prison, police force, probation office or community criminal justice service, provide enough information to assist someone else in making decisions about the service.
 Reviews deemed uninformative by our moderators may not be published.